15 tools for building powerful SaaS business models & financial plans.

 Here's the secret.
 There's little more important to an investor than a great business model, and a strong financials behind it.
 It's the key to raising capital.
 And getting the valuation that you and your business deserve.

 Honestly.
-Not the hottest topic I know, but the way your model is laid out in Excel is incredibly important to an investor.
-It makes it easy to analyse and you’ll get better questions.
+Not we know this isn’t the most exciting topic, but the way your model is laid out in Excel is incredibly important to your business - and to an investor.
+It makes it easy to analyse.
+You’ll get better questions.
 Better responses.
 If it’s designed right, you might even use it to make your business go faster.

 - There are actually standards for these things.
 One is called The FAST Standard for financial modelling.
 It’s worth a read, I promise.